tjex/tjex.github.io/src/content/blog/2023/first-vipassana-course.md

 ---
-title: First 10 Day Vipassana Retreat
+title: First 10 Day Vipassana Course
 description: A few thoughts after my first 10 day silent meditation retreat in the technique of Vipassana and a consolidation of its philosophies.
 pubDate: 2023-06-26T18:51:08Z
 author: tjex